2018 – ongoing

-In my current work, I’m interested in theoretical questions about collective action, collective agency, collective responsibility, and collective punishment.
+In my more recent and ongoing work, I’m interested in theoretical questions about collective action, collective agency, collective responsibility, and collective punishment.
 I’ve worked on what kinds of groups can be the authors of actions and therefore be responsible for what they do (2015a), how groups come to have obligations and responsibilities (2016e), the difference between individuals and groups when it comes to the kinds of obligations they have (2016c), and whether it’s permissible to punish some kinds of groups (2018; forthcoming).
 These research topics have also taken me into questions about individual responsibility for what collectives and non-collective groups do.
 I’ve looked at individual responsibility for unethical global consumption (2015b; 2018), global climate change (2014; 2016d; 2016a; 2017a; 2017d), and both race and class privilege (2016b; 2017e).
 In my forthcoming book, I focus in particular on how these issues about collective action, agency and responsibility, and individuals’ implication in it (if any), apply when it comes to the nation state and its citizens (forthcoming).
 On that topic see also (2017b).

 + Lawford-Smith, Holly.
 Not In Their Name: Are Citizens Culpable For Their States’ Actions?
 (Oxford: Oxford University Press, forthcoming).